MasoudGorji/masoudgorji.github.io/_pages/ugrad.md

 <div class="container">

   <div class="text">
     <p>For teleoperation, a Kinect sensor (V2) tracked the user's hand position which was mapped to control the 4-DOF robotic arm.
-The exoskeleton allowed the user to control the grippers movement and feel the forces applied by the gripper to the object it was grasping.</p>
+The exoskeleton allowed the user to control the gripper's movement and feel the forces applied by the gripper to the object it was grasping.</p>
   </div>

   <div class="image">